Greece rolls over 6-month T-bills, yield steady

-ATHENS, Oct 7 (Reuters) - Greece sold 1.137,5 billion euros ($1.28 billion) of six-month T-bills on Wednesday to refinance a maturing issue, keeping its public finances afloat.
+ATHENS, Sept 2 (Reuters) - Greece sold 1.138 billion euros ($1.28 billion) of six-month T-bills on Wednesday to refinance a maturing issue, keeping its public finances afloat as it heads for elections on Sept.
+20.

 In the rollover, T-bill holders - mostly banks - renew their positions instead of getting paid on the maturing paper they hold.

 The sale’s bid-cover ratio was 1.30, unchanged from the last sale.
 The amount raised included 262.5 million euros in non-competitive bids.
-Settlement date will be Oct.
-9.
+Settlement will be on Sept 4.

-$1 = 0.8901 euros Reporting by Angeliki Koutantou, Editing by Renee Maltezou
+$1 = 0.8862 euros Reporting by George Georgiopoulos; editing by Matthias Williams